Zeqa-Network/DCPrevent/README.md

 # BetterDCPrevent

 BetterDCPrevent is an improved alternative to the mainstream DC Prevent.
-It removes the extra DLL, adds new features, and is fully open source.
+It removes the need for an extra DLL, adds new features, and is fully open source.

 ## ✨ Features